 In fact, researchers involved in the work suggest the numbers and types of fat cell subtypes in the body could potentially be used to predict metabolic health.
 The new findings may help explain some of the differences in adipose (fat) tissue among different people.
-And could potentially help identify those predisposed to metabolic diseases, like diabetes.
+And could potentially help identify individuals predisposed to metabolic diseases like diabetes.

 Fat tissue is important for storing and releasing fatty acids as well as secreting adipokines, the signalling molecules that communicate fullness and control energy use.
 However, too much fat can lead to obesity, which is linked to Type 2 diabetes, fatty liver, and other metabolic diseases.